Kichura/MCWine/sources/resources_used.md

 - [Hobbit Falcon](https://www.planetminecraft.com/texture-pack/more-high-contrast-ui) - Modifies every other UI to be high contrasted,
 - [Lizter](https://www.curseforge.com/minecraft/texture-packs/higher-contrast) - Implements icon to pack,
 - [Kichura (That is me!)](https://github.com/Kichura) - Fixes third-party textures and polishing tiny details,
-- [robotkoer](https://modrinth.com/resourcepack/chat-reporting-helper) - Making the chat reporting system less complicated to read.
+- [robotkoer](https://modrinth.com/resourcepack/chat-reporting-helper) - Makes the chat reporting system less complicated to read.

 *(This list is subject to change - If you do not want to use any of the two resource packs then you can disable them in the resource packs configuration page in-game)*